Commercial efficiency

 "OK, I understand"

-"To be completely transparent"
+"To be totally transparent"

-"Or there is an interest but I haven't entirely convinced you.""In which case are we?
+" Or there is an interest but I haven't totally convinced you."

 Prospect:

-"uh... yes indeed, the problem is that (real objection)"
+"Uh... yes indeed, the problem is that (real objection)"

 If you have any doubts, you can also try :

-"What would prevent us from working together? ”
+"What would prevent us from working together?"

-It forces honesty.
+It demands honesty.

 Detach yourself emotionally from the outcome

-Salespeople have to get used to hearing "no": it's part of the job.
+Salespeople need to get used to hearing "no": it's part of the job.

 You end up loving the pain.

-Good luck.
+Good luck!